-The aim of UM's search and selection process is to attract and hire a diverse, qualified workforce.
+The aim of UMD's search and selection process is to attract and hire a diverse, qualified workforce.
 Both the Hiring Official and the Search Committee play important roles in this process.
 The Hiring Official typically has substantial and in-depth knowledge about the responsibilities of the position and the qualifications and qualities that are necessary in a candidate to serve effectively.
 The Search Committee brings a broader and more diverse set of perspectives and insights to the process, and contributes to the fairness and equity of the search process by applying uniform and consistent practices to all candidates throughout the process under the guidance of the Equity Administrator.
 For some positions, particularly at higher levels of the University, the Hiring Official can serve a valuable "marketing" role, helping to sustain and deepen candidates' interests.
+Thus, in some cases, it may be useful for the Hiring Official to interact with candidates prior to the Search Committee's recommendation of a list of finalists.